What is Damask?

 Ancient Damask Designs in Modern Homes

 Today, Damask print rugs and wall tapestries are used to decorate the homes of those seeking an original style to break the monotony of traditional design.
 In fact, many custom homes are even decorated with Damask wallpaper.
 These beautiful patterns are available in countless different style and colors and can be obtained without the outrageously high price tags that are often times associated with Persian rugs.
 Can a custom home really be custom if the neighbor’s house has the same, boring, white walls?
 For nearly a millennium, people have relied on the damask style to beautify their residences and modern home builders have also taken advantage of the gorgeous style provided by these amazing motifs because they know the elaborate patterns give the homes an aesthetic advantage over those with ordinary, painted walls.

 Affordable Eye Candy

 Fortunately, Damask print wallpaper prices are comparable to wallpaper with regular motifs.
 Nearly every color combination imaginable is available to make a custom home truly unique.
-Everyone who steps into a home with damask wallpaper is sure to marvel at the intricate patterns chosen to decorate the walls.
-From mild pastels to vibrant colors that seem to leap off the wall, Damask patterns have the ability to truly make a house a home.
+Everyone who steps into a home with this wallpaper is sure to marvel at the intricate patterns chosen to decorate the walls.
+From mild pastels to vibrant colors that seem to leap off the wall, these patterns have the ability to truly make a house a home.